 Workplace regulations stipulate that all emergency procedures, including those for falls need to be clearly detailed in the overall safety plans for every worksite.
 The process of establishing these plans and procedures would take into account the following:

-Location of the work area:
+Location of the work being undertaken:

 Capabilities of Rescuers:

 Local emergency services— if they are to be relied on for rescue: